josephg/egwalker-paper/reg-text.typ

 For example, a relay server could store and forward messages from one replica to the others, or replicas could use a peer-to-peer gossip protocol.
 We make no timing assumptions and can tolerate arbitrary network delay, but we assume replicas are non-Byzantine.

-A key property that the collaboration algorithm must satisfy is _convergence_: any two replicas that have seen the same set of operations must be in the same state (i.e., a text consisting of the same sequence of characters), even if the operations arrived in a different order at each replica.
+A key property that the collaboration algorithm must satisfy is _convergence_: any two replicas that have seen the same set of operations must be in the same document state (i.e., a text consisting of the same sequence of characters), even if the operations arrived in a different order at each replica.
 If the underlying broadcast protocol ensures that every non-crashed replica eventually receives every operation, the algorithm achieves _strong eventual consistency_ @Shapiro2011.

 == Event graphs